Display color reflecting input value

 The Lamp block displays a color indicating the value of the input signal.
 You can use the Lamp block with other Dashboard blocks to build an interactive dashboard of controls and indicators for your model.
 You can specify pairs of input values and colors to provide the information you want during simulation.

-Dashboard blocks do not use ports to connect to signals.
+Dashboard blocks do not use ports to connect to model elements.
 To connect dashboard blocks to signals in your model, use connect mode.
 Connect mode facilitates the process of connecting dashboard blocks in your model, especially when you want to connect multiple blocks at once.
-If you only want to connect a single dashboard block, you can also use the Connection table in the block dialog box.
+To connect a single dashboard block, you can also use the Connection table in the block dialog box.

 You can modify dashboard block connections during normal and accelerator mode simulations.

-When you finish connecting the dashboard blocks in your model, click the Exit button in the upper-right of the canvas.
+When you finish connecting the dashboard blocks in your model, on the block tab, click Done Connecting.

 You can hide the message shown on unconnected blocks using the